 The Token Metrics Ratings page is the cornerstone of our site.

-This is the page most similar to Ian Balina’s original spreadsheet where the vision for Token Metrics was born.
+This page is similar to Ian Balina’s original spreadsheet, where the vision for Token Metrics was born.

-The ratings page lets us easily compare coins based on their TM grades, trading signals, 24-hour trading volumes, and market caps.
+The Ratings page lets us easily compare coins based on their Trader/Investor Grades, trading signals, 24-hour trading volumes, and market caps.

-To sort tokens by something other than the grade, simply click on the column header of the metric you wish to rank from highest to lowest.
+As you can see, the tokens displayed are sorted from the highest to lowest Trader Grades.
+To sort tokens by something other than the Grade, click on the column header of the metric you wish to rank from highest to lowest.
 Click it again to sort from lowest to highest.

-Another useful feature is the filter button, circled in the above screenshot.
+Another helpful feature is the filter button, circled in the above screenshot.

-The filter column is very useful for filtering out unwanted coins when you are doing research.
+The filter column helps filter out unwanted coins when researching.

-Because some of these tokens have very low market caps and liquidity we recommend setting a filter so that only coins with a 24H volume of $300,000 or greater are included.
+Because some of these tokens have low market caps and liquidity, we recommend setting a filter to include only coins with a 24H volume of $300,000 or greater.

-It is important to note that the value box only registers digits, if you include commas or dollar signs, the filter will not work.
+It is important to note that the value box only registers digits; therefore, including commas or dollar signs will not work.

-We hope you enjoyed this tutorial of the ratings page.
-If you have any more questions, feel free to reach out to support!
+We hope you enjoyed this tutorial on the Ratings page.
+If you have any more questions, feel free to contact support!